SAP-samples/cloud-extension-html5-sample/mission/launchpad/README.md

-# Publishing your application to a Portal site
+# Publishing your application to SAP Launchpad Site

 ## Introduction

-In this section, we would describe steps of how you can add your HTML5 application to the Portal and how you can build a company site with the HTML5 application.
+In this section, we would describe steps of how you can add your HTML5 application to the Launchpad and how you can build a company site with the HTML5 application.

-**Persona:** Portal Administrator
+**Persona:** Launchpad Administrator

 ## Step-by-Step